-A Resident is in graduate medical education (years 2-4) Each year, they gain more experience and more independence under the watchful eye of an attending in the hospital.
-By their fourth year, they are practicing independently and ready to take their Boards to become “real” doctors.
+A Resident is in graduate medical education (years 2-4).
+Each year, they gain more experience and independence under the watchful eye of an attending in the hospital.
+By their fourth year, they practice independently and ready to take their Boards to become “real” doctors.
 Most have been practicing in a specialized area of training.

 Nursing Director-The Nurse Manager’s supervisor

-Call the Nurse Manager if you have any issues you can’t resolve with nursing staff while your family member is a patient on a nursing unit.
+Call the Nurse Manager if you have any issues you can’t resolve with nursing staff while your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More member is a patient on a nursing unit.
 If you cannot resolve a problem with a staff member, contact the Nurse Manager directly with any complaints you may have.
 If it’s after hours (that’s usually after 5 pm or on weekends) and you have a problem, you want to ask for the Clinical Coordinator on the floor, or you want the Clinical Administrator for the hospital.

 The RN shift leader is usually called the Clinical Coordinator and supervisors the other staff on the floor.
 If you have a problem with whoever is giving you care, ask for this person to help you get a resolution.